fsouza/docker-ssl-proxy/README.md

 - ``TARGET_PORT``: target port for the reverse proxy (default value: ``80``)
 - ``TARGET_HOST``: target host for the reverse proxy (default value: ``proxyapp``)

-## Certificates location
+## Certificates and CA location

-A self-signed certificate is generated at ``/etc/nginx/certs``, you may use Docker volumes to share the certificate with other containers.
+The SSL certificate is generated using a own-ROOT-ca that is available in the directory ``/etc/nginx/ca``, you may use Docker volumes to share the CAs with other containers, so they can trust the installed certificate.

 ## Docker Hub Image